cintaparengkuan/IER_2023/README.md

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on deploying the project on a live system.

-First off, I would to recommend to clear out 20 GB, you are going to need that space :)
+First off, I would to recommend to clear out 20 GB.
+You are going to need that space, sorry :)
 If by any chance you don't have this luxury, please make use of the on-campus computers.

 ### Prerequisites